Teoneag/Project-Crafter/README.md

 - record new gif
 - modify the java-lib README.md
 - fix java-lib project creation doesn't work: 10m -> 6:34 -> 7:48
+- automatically install pigfile library: 10m -> 13m

 ## ToDo

-- add gradle that installs features (python, libraries, etc)
+- automatically install gradle if it's not installed

 - make the readme be made out of the different sections, so it's easier to edit for each of them
   - for example, for java add Java: 22 to the prerequisites